 Understanding Scalping in the Indian Stock Market

 What Exactly Is Scalping?
 Scalping is a type of Intraday trading strategy where traders buy and sell stocks quickly—sometimes in seconds or minutes—with the goal of making small but frequent profits.
+This means, Scalping is a short-term trading strategy where traders aim to earn small profits repeatedly throughout the day.
+A trader who uses this method is called a scalper.

 Unlike long-term investors who wait weeks or months, scalpers don’t hold their trades overnight.
 Instead, they make dozens of tiny trades during market hours, aiming to profit from minor price fluctuations.